vwpujjpham/youtube-sentiment-analyzer/README.md

 weighted avg    0.73      0.67      0.68        64</code></pre>
     </li>
   </ul>
   <p><em>Insights:</em> Positive comments are easiest for the model to detect, neutral comments are hardest, and the model performs decently as a baseline.
 The model can be very inaccurate, as the training data is extremely limited.
-Although it states a 67% accuracy rate, the real accuracy is unfortunately unlikely to be even near this amount.</p>
+Although it states a 67% accuracy rate, the real accuracy is unfortunately unlikely to be even near this amount.
+(Creating and labeling more training data is very time consuming, so I unfortunately will not do it)</p>

   <hr>